How Much Does a Render Farm Cost in 2026? Pricing Models, Per-Frame Math, and When to Go Cloud

 Credit-Based / GHz-Hour (Most Common for CPU)

-The majority of CPU render farms — including ours — price work in GHz-hours.
+The majority of CPU render farms — including Super Renders Farm — price work in GHz-hours.
 One GHz-hour means one gigahertz of processing power running for one hour.
 A dual-processor server with 44 cores running at 2.20 GHz base clock delivers roughly 96.8 GHz per hour of wall-clock time.

 Why GHz-hours instead of frames?
 Because frame render time varies wildly.
 A simple interior scene in V-Ray might take 3 minutes per frame.
 A complex exterior with Forest Pack vegetation and high-resolution textures could take 45 minutes.
 Pricing per frame would require the farm to predict your scene complexity — which is impossible without actually rendering it.

 GHz-hour pricing means you pay for exactly the compute you consume.
-Our CPU nodes run Dual Intel Xeon E5-2699 V4 processors — 44 cores per machine, 2.20 GHz base clock.
+At Super Renders Farm, our CPU machines run Dual Intel Xeon E5-2699 V4 processors (44 cores, 2.20 GHz base clock) for a fleet total of 20,000+ CPU cores.
 When you submit a job, the system estimates your GHz-hour usage based on a test frame, then shows you the projected cost before rendering starts.

 OctaneBench-Hour / GPU-Hour (GPU Rendering)